Mrinalini97/Optumizers/README.md

 4. Flask API receives the predicted state of input tire image, and outputs the percentage drop in fuel efficiency.
 5. The user can also access the Google Maps API and locate the nearest gas station or mechanics.

-## Live demo

-You can find a running system to test at [callforcode.mybluemix.net](http://callforcode.mybluemix.net/).

 ## Built with

 - [IBM Watson Studio](https://www.ibm.com/in-en/cloud/watson-studio) - employs artificial intelligence and user-friendly tools to empower and streamline your data analytics.
 - [Watson Machine Learning](https://www.ibm.com/in-en/cloud/machine-learning) - helps data scientists and developers accelerate AI and machine learning deployment on IBM Cloud Pak® for Data.

-## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning